Mark Buehrle

 Mark Alan Buehrle (/ˈbɜrli/; born March 23, 1979) is an American former professional baseball pitcher.
 He played the majority of his Major League Baseball (MLB) career with the Chicago White Sox, playing twelve seasons for the team and winning the World Series with them in 2005.
 Buehrle also pitched for the Miami Marlins and Toronto Blue Jays.

 Buehrle pitched a no-hitter against the Texas Rangers on April 18, 2007, surrendering just one walk to Sammy Sosa who was then picked off at first base.
 Two seasons later, Buehrle pitched the 18th perfect game in baseball history, against the Tampa Bay Rays on July 23, 2009.

 In White Sox pitching history, Buehrle is fifth all-time in strikeouts, sixth in games started, and eighth in wins and innings pitched.
+In the entirety of his career, he was 2nd in wins for all pitchers who played from 2000 to 2015.

 High school, college and the minor leagues

 Buehrle was born in St. Charles, Missouri, and attended Francis Howell North High School in St. Charles.
 In his sophomore year, Buehrle was cut from the school's baseball team.

 After high school, Buehrle attended Jefferson College in Hillsboro, Missouri.
 He was later selected in the 38th round of the 1998 draft by the Chicago White Sox organization.

 Buehrle began his professional career in 1999 with the White Sox' Single-A Burlington Bees.
 He went 7–4 with three saves and a 4.10 ERA in 20 games (14 starts), including a complete-game shutout.
 Buehrle followed this up with an excellent year in 2000, going 8–4 with a 2.28 ERA in 16 starts for the Double-A affiliate Birmingham Barons in Hoover, Alabama, giving up only 17 walks in 119 innings.
 He would be named the Southern League's Most Outstanding Pitcher that season and was the winning pitcher in the Futures Game, then rated as the No. 8 prospect in the White Sox organization.

 Buehrle made a total of 36 appearances in the minor leagues before joining the White Sox roster.